 13 June 2023

-This two day event will delve into the multidisciplinary approaches aimed at fortifying the resilience and resistance of our productive ecosystems in the face of diverse biological threats driven by climate change.
+This two-day event explored multidisciplinary approaches aimed at fortifying the resilience and resistance of productive ecosystems in the face of diverse biological threats driven by climate change.

-Sessions will explore themes of conservation, invasion genomics – impacts and control, persisting pathogens, and the social science behind valuing our landscapes.
+Sessions delved into themes of conservation, invasion genomics – impacts and control, persisting pathogens, and the social science behind valuing landscapes.

-Leading experts will join us to discuss the concept and application of Indigenous methodologies, intellectual property, and data sovereignty in research.
+Leading experts discussed the concept and application of Indigenous methodologies, intellectual property, and data sovereignty in research.

-Whether you are early in your career, or a seasoned researcher, there will be a session to explore what a career in bioprotection looks like in this current research climate.
+Whether early in their careers or seasoned researchers, attendees found sessions that explored what a career in bioprotection looks like in the current research climate.

-In collaboration with Genomics Aotearoa, and their Indigenous Genomics Platform, we are proud to showcase the power of holistic approaches that span ecological, molecular, Indigenous knowledge and socioeconomic sciences, within a cultural values framework.
+In collaboration with Genomics Aotearoa and their Indigenous Genomics Platform, the event proudly showcased the power of holistic approaches that spanned ecological, molecular, Indigenous knowledge, and socioeconomic sciences within a cultural values framework.

-This event will highlight how these comprehensive strategies can offer fundamental solutions for the sustainability of the primary sector, which is integral to providing economic, social, and environmental wellbeing for Aotearoa New Zealand.
+The event highlighted how these comprehensive strategies offer fundamental solutions for the sustainability of the primary sector, integral to the economic, social, and environmental wellbeing of Aotearoa New Zealand.

 Programme | Day 1 | Thursday 31st August